skandarchahbouni/manifests/README.md

 * An operator for the `communicationBetweenTwoApps` CRD must be implemented  (easy to implement, just configure the ExternalNameService_template and apply it).
 * Adding a `Daemon or timer` handler to watch and update the status of the CRD instance.

+## What can also be done:
+* Adding support for statefullSet and volumes.